kryptify/kii-core/.github/ISSUE_TEMPLATE.md

 This issue tracker is only for technical issues related to KII Core.

-General KII questions and/or support requests and are best directed to the [KIIpay Reddit](https://www.reddit.com/r/kiipay/).
+General KII questions and/or support requests and are best directed to the [KII Reddit](https://www.reddit.com/r/Kii_coin/).

-To report critical security issues, email infosec@kii.org and/or see the KII bug bounty program on [Bugcrowd](https://bugcrowd.com/kiidigitalcash) instead of creating Github issues.
+To report critical security issues, email info@kii.global

 ### Describe the issue